-Meet At the "Meet the Artist" event on July 20

-Nisqually tribal members and employees saw early drafts of the "maquette," or draft statue that will become a final 4-foot tall statue of Billy Frank Jr. that will be taken to the Architect of the Capitol in Washington, D.C. for final approval for the creation of the 11-foot bronze statue.
+Meet At the "Meet the Artist" event on July 20 By Debbie Preston Nisqually tribal members and employees saw early drafts of the "maquette," or draft statue that will become a final 4-foot tall statue of Billy Frank Jr. that will be taken to the Architect of the Capitol in Washington, D.C. for final approval for the creation of the 11foot bronze statue.
 Mr. Wu will begin working at the Nisqually Youth Center in the carving area in the fall to create the full-size piece alongside Kyle Sanchez and Blaze Pluff and their projects.
 Mr. Wu wants adults and kids who want "to get their hands dirty," to assist or just watch the process, whatever they would like.
 The finished piece will be used to create a mold to cast the bronze statue, with best estimates for installation in early 2025.
 A big thank you to CJ, Averi and crew for making dinner this night so close to Canoe Journey, -Aztec Sovereign photos the Artist Night (Haiying Wu)

-Airstream Group Presentation

-Chairman Willie Frank III addressed about 250 Airstream Club International attendees to an annual gathering that takes place in Nisqually traditional territory, about 60 acres off of Steilacoom Road.
+Airstream Group Presentation By Debbie Preston Chairman Willie Frank III addressed about 250 Airstream Club International attendees to an annual gathering that takes place in Nisqually traditional territory, about 60 acres off of Steilacoom Road.
 About sixty percent were from Canada and all over the United States.
 After the presentation about the history of the tribe and some of the current projects, many of the Washington residents said they had learned many new things from the presentation.

-Canoe Journey
+Frank gifts the group a Nisqually flag to fly along with the U.S. and Canadian flags that the group flies at the property.

-The Nisqually Tribe canoes joined the 2023 Paddle to Muckleshoot at the Lower Elwha Klallam Tribe, landing at the Jamestown S'Klallam Tribe's beach on Tuesday morning following the before-dawn departure from Elwha.
+Canoe Journey By Debbie Preston The Nisqually Tribe canoes joined the 2023 Paddle to Muckleshoot at the Lower Elwha Klallam Tribe, landing at the Jamestown S'Klallam Tribe's beach on Tuesday morning following the before-dawn departure from Elwha.
 It's been three years since the full group of canoes paddled the Salish Sea highway, so there were many happy reunions of friends and family.
 Ninety-two canoes landed at Muckleshoot's traditional territory of Alki Beach on July 30, followed by the traditional time of each tribe sharing songs, oral traditions, cultural teachings, dances, gifts and giving thanks.
 The pictures show some of the camp experience, preparation for protocol and protocol at Muckleshoot and the receiving of a canoe from Muckleshoot.
 Each of the Medicine Creek Treaty tribes received a canoe, underscoring the traditional ties between tribes and especially for those in Medicine Creek where the leadership of Nisqually's Chief Leschi is recognized among all.